Triumph Stag: Production

-This combination of manufacturing and maintenance flaws led to some engine failures in the UK but in the USA the situation was exaccerbated by the need to fit low compression pistons to comply with California's low octane petrol requirements and the associated advance in ignition timing to meet the USA's continually changing emission regulations.
+This combination of manufacturing and maintenance flaws led to some engine failures in the UK but in the US the situation was exacerbated by the need to fit low compression pistons to comply with California's low octane petrol requirements, and the associated advance in ignition timing to meet that country's continually changing emission regulations.
 The result was that the engine developed greater heat and, when automatic transmission and air conditioning were fitted, the engine cooling ability was overly compromised.
-Although USA cars were fitted with engine cowls to try to compensate, all too often the result of a freeway tailback was an overheating engine.
+Although US cars were fitted with engine cowls to try to compensate, all too often the result of a freeway tailback was an overheating engine.
 Time magazine rated the Triumph Stag as one of the 50 worst cars ever made.

-British Leyland never materially reengineered the Triumph 3.0 litre OHC V8 to address these issues, other than introducing a domed piston to aid combustion and a high-pressure cooling system that boiled over at a higher temperature.
+British Leyland never materially re-engineered the Triumph 3.0 litre OHC V8 to address these issues, other than introducing a domed piston to aid combustion and a high-pressure cooling system that boiled over at a higher temperature.
 Another problem was that the Stag was always a relatively rare car.
 British Leyland had around 2,500 UK dealers when the Stag was on sale and a total of around 19,000 were sold in the UK over seven years.
-Thus the average dealer sold only seven or eight Stags during the car's whole production run, or roughly one car per year.
+Thus the average dealer sold only seven or eight Stags during the car's production run, or roughly one car per year.
 This meant that few dealers saw defective Stags often enough to recognise and diagnose the cause of the various problems.

 A number of owners replaced the troublesome engine with units from other cars, such as the Rover V8, or the Triumph 2.5-litre engine around which the Stag was originally designed.
-The number of such conversions undertaken is not known, but as at July 2017, 91% of Stags known to DVLA had a 3-litre engine, according to www.howmanyleft.com.
-It is not clear how many of these are original Stag engines and how many are Ford 3-litre Essex units.
-The once-popular Rover V8 conversion powers fewer than 5% of surviving Stags and it is thought by the relevant owners club that the Ford engine figures are much lower than this.
+The number of such conversions undertaken is not known, but as at September 2024, fewer than 6% of surviving Stags known to DVLA have a 3.5-litre engine or larger, according to www.howmanyleft.com., while 92% have a 3-litre engine.
+It is not clear how many of these are original 3-litre Stag engines and how many are Ford Essex units.
+It is thought by the relevant owners club that the Ford engine powers fewer Stags than does the Rover V8.

-The last production Stag (BOL88V) is kept at the Heritage Motor Centre.
+The last production Stag (BOL88V) is kept at the Heritage Motor Centre, Warwickshire.